RECOVER: Toward Requirements Generation from Stakeholders' Conversations: RECOVER: A Novel Conversational Requirements Engineering Approach

 Each sentence was initially represented using one of the embedding techniques.
 We employed ten-fold cross-validation \cite{kohavi1995study} to partition the dataset and evaluate each algorithm's performance using \textsl{Lazy Predict}.
 To efficiently handle the computational demands of testing various combinations of word embeddings and machine learning techniques, sentences were represented as fixed vectors of 100 tokens, irrespective of requirement size or embedding method.
 This approach minimized computational time while maintaining the integrity of the results.
 We assessed the performance of 135 combinations of word embedding and machine learning models using well-established metrics such as \emph{F1-score} and \emph{accuracy} \cite{ml_metrics}.
 The analysis identified the best model for each word embedding technique, which was then subjected to hyperparameter tuning using the \textsc{GridSearchCV} algorithm from \textsc{Scikit-learn}.
 This step ensured the reliability of the \textsl{LazyPredict} results by performing another round of cross-validation to validate and consolidate the initial findings.

 The complete results of this preliminary analysis are available in our online appendix \cite{appendix}.
 According to our findings, the best balance between performance and efficiency was achieved using \textsc{FastText}\footnote{Available at: \url{https://fasttext.cc/}}, a library for efficient learning of word representations, as the word embedding technique, and \textsc{SVC} \cite{burges1998tutorial}, Scikit-learn's implementation of the Support Vector Machine algorithm, as the classifier.
 The hyperparameter configuration and evaluation metrics for this combination are detailed in Table \ref{table:final_configuration}.
-This solution proved satisfactory due to its high \emph{recall} performance.
+This solution proved satisfactory due to its high \emph{recall} performance. \revised{However, while this suggests that a portion of potentially requirement-relevant conversation turns is not identified, this does not necessarily imply that these are lost.
+It is important to clarify that the classification step does not operate directly on fully formed requirements but rather on conversation turns that may contain requirement-relevant information.
+Since not all conversation turns potentially relevant will necessarily lead to a concrete system requirement, the missing turns represent a worst-case scenario rather than an exact measure of missed requirements.}